arivarton/mtorrentd/README.md

 ##### Packaged
 Get it from the AUR in Archlinux.
 ##### Manual
+python-setuptools required.
 `python3 setup.py install`
+setup.py does not install libtorrent which means it must be installed manually with your package manager.
+Arch Linux:
+`pacman: pacman -S libtorrent-rasterbar`
+Other distributions should be similar.
 ##### Directly from directory
 It's also possible to run directly from ./mtorrentd.py just make sure dependencies are installed.